 And you kind of have to start gauging.
 One of the best ways to gauge is just their activity level, right?
 If you really see that their activity level started to go down then we need – it’s probably a pain issue that we need to start addressing something.
 OK?

 And if you want to start bracing early on especially for the hock and carpus, what I would suggest is doing something, a more soft brace, maybe like a DogLeggs or a Thera-Paw brace.
-Those will limit all of the motion but they provide some support it’s kind of have that happy medium.
+Those will not limit all of the motion but they provide some support it’s kind of have that happy medium.